 Program Change Management is the process of recording, evaluating, budgeting, and authorizing scope changes during an engagement.
 Because of the potential impact to time, cost, and quality, the parties must mutually agree upon any change that occurs before work begins.

-At the outset of the Program, Microsoft and Honeywell jointly confirm the details of the Program Change Management process.
+At the outset of the Program, Microsoft and Customer jointly confirm the details of the Program Change Management process.
 We maintain a log of all change requests and their status.

 Change Management Process